thewtex/thesis/strain_estimation/strain_estimation.rst

 When data is collected *in vivo*, a series of image frames are collected.
-To obtain high quality motion tracking, frame pairs should be chosen that have the amount of deforamtion that will yield the highest quality results.
+To obtain high quality motion tracking, frame pairs should be chosen that have the amount of deformation that will yield the highest quality results.
 Motion tracking does not need to occur between consecutive frames.
 The most appropriate frame skip between the pre-deformation image and the post-deformation image should be chosen.